-citadel offers you the sendcommand program, to do single api calls to it.
+citadel offers you the sendcommand program (need help to locate it?), to do single api calls to it.
 One of these api calls is QDIR You could use it to test whether an email would be deliverable on this host. for example (called as root)

 sendcommand "QDIR email@example.com"